 The natural diet of brown throated conures consists of blossoms, fruit, berries, seeds and insects.
 At home, conures will thrive on a variety of foods.
 Pellet foods and seed mixes can be fed as a daily base diet.
-We are currently feeding our birds Kaytee Rainbow Exact and Kaytee Forti-Diet.
+We feed Goldenfeast formulas and mix in some seed diet when appropriate.
 It is better not to feed pellets or seeds exclusively because it often does not provide proper nutrition and is boring for the bird.
 Pellets should compromise 50 to 80% of the diet (once the bird has been successfully converted to them), with the rest being made up of seed, fresh fruits and vegetables, and the occasional treat.

 It is important to include a variety of fresh vegetables and fruits in your bird’s diet.
 Vegetables are more nutritious than fruits and should be given in greater quantities.
 Healthy choices include dark leafy greens (romaine, kale, chicory, turnip, collard and mustard greens), carrots, broccoli and cooked sweet potatoes and squash.
 Just make sure that whatever cooked foods you offer are not salted or spiced in any way.